alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Auto Resize

-Control auto-resizing using the `autoSize` field.
-When `boolean`, it adjusts without height limits; when `object`, it allows setting minimum and maximum heights.
+Control whether the `textarea` automatically resizes using the `autoSize` field.
+When `autoSize` is a `boolean`, there is no height limit.
+When it is an `object`, you can control the height, and if it exceeds the maximum, it becomes scrollable.
 This feature is not supported in Alipay Mini Programs.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';